dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1266: Imposing religious values can breed exclusion.
+### T1266: Forcing religious values can lead to intolerance.

 |Support|
 |---|